More Information

 Associate Professor of Medicine, University of Rochester School of Medicine and Dentistry - 06/2008-Present

-Spencer Rosero is an Associate Professor of Medicine in the Division of Cardiology - Cardiac Electrophysiology Laboratory.
-As director of the Hereditary Arrhythmia Clinic of the University of Rochester Medical Center, he is involved in the care of families with hereditary heart rhythm disorders, such as Long QT Syndrome, Brugada's Syndrome, ARVD, and Idiopathic Ventricular Fibrillation.
-He joined the University of Rochester faculty in 2000 and is certified by the American Board of Internal Medicine in Cardiovascular Disease and Clinical Cardiac Electrophysiology and Pacing.
+Spencer Rosero is an Associate Professor of Medicine/Cardiology and Director of the Pacemaker Clinic.
+He also serves as Co-Director of the Hereditary Arrhythmia Clinic of the University of Rochester which is involved in the care of families with hereditary heart rhythm disorders such as Long QT Syndrome, Brugada’s Syndrome, ARVD, and Idiopathic Ventricular Fibrillation.
+He joined the University of Rochester faculty in 2000 and is certified by the American Board of Internal Medicine in Internal Medicine, Cardiovascular Disease, and Clinical Cardiac Electrophysiology and Pacing.

-Dr. Rosero's research interests include developing translational device technology such as implantable cell-embedded biosensors, personalized health monitoring methods for treating patients with heart failure and clinical device-based therapeutics.
-He serves as an investigator at the University of Rochester's Center for Future Health.
-The Cardiac Electrophysiology Laboratory at the University of Rochester participates in large multi-center implantable device trials such as Multicenter Automatic Defibillator Implantation Trial II (MADIT II), COMPANION Trial, DEFINITE and the MIRACLE resynchronization therapy trial.
-New mapping and ablation catheter investigations as well as antiarrhythmic medication investigations are conducted on a regular basis.
+With his colleagues, Drs.
+Huang, Daubert and Hall, Dr. Rosero is an investigator in several clinical research projects.
+The University of Rochester participated in large multi-center implantable device trials such as Executive Committee of the recently completed Multicenter Automatic Defibrillator Implantation Trial II (MADIT II), COMPANION Trial, and the MIRACLE resynchronization therapy trial.
+New mapping and ablation catheter investigations as well as antiarrhythmic medication investigations are conducted.

 Publications